csgro/MultimeterReader/README.md

 # MultimeterReader
-a few script to automate multimeter readout
+a few scripts to automate multimeter readout